jaytecks/strix-b550-f-hackintosh/README.md

 # SUCCESS?
-![Image of XLNC saying he got b550 booting macOS](/7ABC8423-A20B-4743-B26A-F77217D6BD7A.jpeg) On the macOS AMD discord, user XLNC stated he figured out the issues on b550 and successfully got macOS running.
+![Image of XLNC saying he got b550 booting macOS](/7ABC8423-A20B-4743-B26A-F77217D6BD7A.jpeg) On the macOS AMD discord, user XLNC stated he figured out the issues on b550 and successfully got macOS running.\
+He also stated that he will release the patch when he has time, so now we wait.

 ## Intended system config
 - An ASUS Strix B550-F GAMING motherboard